 Under the Electronic Communications Act, an operator with control over subscriber access, must at market price, offer any other operator upon its request, the interconnection of both parties' networks, provided the interconnection is technically feasible.
 The purpose of this regime is to ensure that subscribers with different operators can reach each other.
-As a network owner and provider of fixedtelephony services, we must offer such interconnection in respect of those parts of our networks that have bi-directional transmission capability.
+As a network owner and provider of fixed telephony services, we must offer such interconnection in respect of those parts of our networks that have bi-directional transmission capability.

 Further, the Electronic Communications Act allows for the PTS to order any operator to provide another operator with access for the co-location of equipment or other forms of property or equipment sharing for the purpose of protecting the environment, public health, public security or meeting town and country planning.
 As a result of the Amendments to the Electronic Communications Act, these obligations have been expanded, allowing the PTS to order an operator to share wiring inside buildings (up to the first concentration or distribution point where this is located outside the building) with other operators, where this is justified on the grounds that the duplication of the infrastructure would be economically inefficient or physically impracticable.
 The Amendments to the Electronic Communications Act provide that network holders/holders of rights shall be entitled to market price compensation from the party obtaining access.
-During the spring of 2012, a competitor attempted to gain access to the in-building wiring of two housing cooperatives to which we had the exclusive right of use under the expanded obligations of the Electronic Communications Act.
-However, in June 2012, this competitor discontinued these efforts.